d4ckard/txt-templ/Notes/spec.md

 ${greeting}, my name is $Me!
 I am here to tell you this {message}.
 ```

+### Meta constants

+Meta constants are constants whose identifiers are pre-defined to translate to some
+dynamic value which depends on the context of the compilation.
+For example, the meta constant `$now` will be translated into the time of compilation.

 ## Identifiers

 Identifiers are used as the names of variable elements (keys, options and constants).

 Stricter rules apply to identifiers than to text literals when it comes to the symbols